paladin-t/b8/docs/manual.md

 ### Sharing

 A big part of retro computing which makes it fun to work with is sharing and discussing user generated contents through magazines or any sorts of communities.
-It is convenient to export cartridge and record frames in BASIC8.
+It is convenient to export cartridge and record frames in BASIC8 for sharing.

 #### Exporter and importer